German submarine U-853: Service history

 U-853 was built by DeSchiMAG AG Weser of Bremen.
-Ordered on 5 June 1941, her keel was laid on 21 August 1942 and she was commissioned on 25 June 1943.
+Ordered on 5 June 1941, her keel was laid down on 21 August 1942, the submarine was launched on 11 March 1943 and was commissioned on 25 June 1943.
+On commissioning, U-853 joined the 4th U-boat Flotilla based at Stettin, Prussia (now Szczecin, Poland) for training of her crew, under the command of Kapitänleutnant Helmut Sommer.

 The Germans nicknamed the U-boat der Seiltänzer ("the Tightrope Walker"), and her crew painted an emblem of a yellow shield with a red horse on her sail.

 First patrol

-On her first war patrol from May to June 1944, U-853 was assigned to weather-watching duty under the command of Kapitänleutnant Helmut Sommer.
+In 1 April 1944, U-853 transferred to the 10th U-boat Flotilla for active service.
+U-853 left Bergen in Norway on her first war patrol on 29 April 1944, with the submarine assigned the duty of weather-reporting.
 German intelligence believed that weather conditions in the Atlantic could be used to help predict the timing of an Allied invasion of Europe.
 On 25 May 1944 U-853 spotted RMS Queen Mary, loaded with American troops and supplies.
 The U-boat submerged to attack, but was outrun by the much larger and faster ship.
-As she surfaced in Queen Mary's wake U-853 was attacked by Fairey Swordfish aircraft from British merchant aircraft carriers MV Ancylus and MV Empire MacKendrick.
+As she surfaced in Queen Mary's wake U-853 was attacked by Fairey Swordfish aircraft from the British merchant aircraft carriers MV Ancylus and MV Empire MacKendrick.
 The U-boat took no significant damage and returned fire, hitting all three aircraft.
 The planes were able to return to their carrier, but after recovery one was deemed a total loss and jettisoned.